-- 1. Place the Pathfire Transfer Service CD in the CD-ROM drive of the K2 Media Client or K2 Media Server. - 2.
-On the CD, open DMGMASTER40IT79.exe.
-The name of this file might change slightly, depending on the version of Pathfire Transfer Service software. - InstallShield Wizard opens and extracts files for two sets of data.
+- 1. If you have any files in C:\temp that you want to save, copy the files to a different location. - 2.
+Place the Pathfire Transfer Service CD in the CD-ROM drive of the K2 Media Client or K2 Media Server.

+3. On the CD, open DMGMASTER40IT79.exe.
+The name of this file might change slightly, depending on the version of Pathfire Transfer Service software.

+InstallShield Wizard opens and extracts files for two sets of data.
 The entire extracting process is less than 3 minutes.
-When the process completes, the Pathfire Digital Media Gateway Installation program opens and runs. - 3.
-When the Welcome to the InstallShield Wizard for DMG window displays, click
+When the process completes, the Pathfire Digital Media Gateway Installation program opens and runs.

-Next to progress through the wizard.

-- 4. When you arrive at the License Agreement window, click Yes. - In the Installation Type window, select Station Integration (3xx, 6xx) and then click Next. - 6.
-In the Enter Text window, enter the IP address of the Pathfire DMG Receive Server from which you are pulling content as input for the K2 Pathfire capture service. - If an IP address is already entered, it is the IP address of the server as detected from a previous install. - 7.
-Once the IP address of the Pathfire DMG Receive Server is correctly entered, click Next.
+- 4. When the Welcome to the InstallShield Wizard for DMG window displays, click Next to progress through the wizard. - 5.
+When you arrive at the License Agreement window, click Yes. - 6.
+In the Installation Type window, select Station Integration (3xx, 6xx) and then click Next. - 7.
+In the Enter Text window, enter the IP address of the Pathfire DMG Receive Server from which you are pulling content as input for the K2 Pathfire capture service.

+If an IP address is already entered, it is the IP address of the server as detected from a previous install.

+8. Once the IP address of the Pathfire DMG Receive Server is correctly entered, click Next.

-A series of message boxes display for approximately five minutes as the necessary "skins" are installed.
+A series of message boxes display for approximately twelve minutes as the necessary "skins" are installed.
 Once completed, the DMG Install Complete dialog box displays.

-- 8. In the DMG Install Complete dialog box, select No, I will restart my computer later and then, click Finish. - 9.
-Continue with the next procedure "Install second DMG Master software".
+9. In the DMG Install Complete dialog box, respond as appropriate to restart and allow the K2 Media Client or K2 Media Server to restart.

+10.Continue with the next procedure "Install second DMG Master software".